 - Work in an airy place, such as near an open window, and pour the sodium hydroxide into the water and stir well.
 There will be heat and steam, so be careful.
 Try not to breathe it in.
 Leave the jug of lye solution to cool in the kitchen sink shallowly filled with cold water.

 Melt the Solid oils

-Just after you mix the lye water, place the pan of oils on low heat.
-Stir while it's melting to speed things up.
+- Place the pan of oils on low heat and stir and break up the oils to speed the melting time up.
 When there are just a few small pieces that are unmelted, take the pan off the heat and continue stirring on the side.

 Taking the temperature

-When the temperatures are just right, pour the lye water into the pan of oils through a sieve.
+- When the temperatures are around 110°F (43°C), pour the lye solution into the pan of oils through a sieve.
 It will catch any bits of undissolved lye.
 You could also pour the lye through the sieve and against a spatula or immersion blender to again reduce the chance of air bubbles forming in your soap.
 This is optional, though.